-Should the Shareholders decide to reinvest the amount to be distributed to them where such facilities exist, these distributions will be reinvested in further Shares within the same Class of the same Fund and investors will be advised of the details by distribution statements.
-No initial sales charges, as defined below, will be imposed on reinvestments of distributions.
+- Shareholders opting for reinvestment, where such facilities exist, will have their distributions automatically reinvested into further Shares within the same Class of the same Fund. - investors will be advised of the details by distribution statements. - No initial sales charges, as defined below, will be imposed on reinvestments of distributions.